When you are an entrepreneur, there will be times when you are not as passionate and self-motivated as you were when you first began your business.

 The partnership won’t work when you or your partner are not holding each other accountable!

 The accountability needs to be reciprocated.
 Otherwise, it will not be mutually beneficial.

 Make necessary adjustments to get the partnership back on track!

 Having a business accountability partner should be part of your business growth strategy.

-When you find the right accountability partner, you can see some incredible results for your business.
+When you find the right person, you can see some incredible results for your business.

 Respect each other’s time and show up for each other.